Brevard County, Florida: History

-Throughout the 18th century, the great European powers Spain, Great Britain and France vied for power in Florida.
-Their interest in the peninsula was more strategic than for building any real settlements.
-In contrast to today, where living in Florida means comfort and the "good life" to many people, Florida in the 18th century was seen as a hostile place with dangerous fauna such as venomous snakes, alligators and panthers.
-Death by malaria was a possibility and death at the hands of angry Indians seemed even more likely.
-After being under Spanish, French, British, and then Spanish rule again, Florida became a United States territory in 1845.

-During the 19th century, the state of Florida was constantly changing the names and borders of counties.
+During the 19th century, the state of Florida frequently changed the names and borders of counties.
 St. Lucie County was split off from Mosquito County in 1844.
 St. Lucie County was renamed Brevard County in 1855 after Theodore Washington Brevard, who served as Florida Comptroller from 1854 to 1860.
 This "Brevard County" contained very little of present-day Brevard County.
 Most of present-day Brevard north of Melbourne was part of either Volusia or Orange counties.
 Brevard County in 1856 extended as far west as Polk County and as far south as coastal Dade County.
 Complicating the discussion of Brevard County in the 19th century is that the boundaries have shifted such that the southernmost parts of present-day Brevard, were originally the northernmost parts.
 The original county seat was located at Susannah, an early name for present day Fort Pierce.
 Later the southern part of Brevard split off to form a new county, St. Lucie County in 1905.
 Gradually, the borders of Brevard County were shifted northward while the county got "pinched" eastward.
 The portions of Brevard County in present-day Broward and Palm Beach counties were given to Dade County, western areas of the county were given to Polk and Osceola County, and parts of Volusia and Orange Counties were given to Brevard including the eventual county seat of Titusville.
 Later, the southern portion of the county was cut off to form St. Lucie County, which in turn spawned Martin and Indian River County.